 Water safety: Protect your child from drowning

-Water may be fun for children to play with — but it can also be deadly.
+Water can be fun for children to play with — but it can also be deadly.
 Consider these water safety tips for pools, natural bodies of water and household hazards.By Mayo Clinic Staff

 Most children are drawn to water.
 It's sparkly.
 Things float in it.
 It's fun to splash.
 But water safety is no laughing matter.
 Anyone can have a water-related accident — even children who know how to swim.
-To keep your children safe in and near the water, follow simple water safety guidelines.
+To keep your children safe in and near the water, follow these guidelines.

 Residential swimming pools and spas

 - Block pool and hot tub access.
 Use a rigid, motorized safety cover to block access to the pool when it's not in use.
-Secure a cover on hot tubs as well.
-Empty inflatable pools after each use.
+Secure a cover on hot tubs.
 Don't allow water to collect on top of the pool or hot tub cover.
 Remove aboveground pool steps or ladders or lock them behind a fence when the pool isn't in use.
+Empty inflatable pools after each use.

 - Remove toys.
 Don't leave pool toys in the water.
 A child might fall into the water while trying to retrieve a toy.

 - Beware of drains.
 Don't allow children to play near or sit on pool or hot tub drains.
 Body parts and hair can become entrapped by the strong suction.
-Use drain covers, and consider installing multiple drains to reduce the suction.
+Specially designed drain covers, safety vacuum-release systems and multiple drains can prevent entrapment.

 - Keep emergency equipment handy.
-Store a safety ring with a rope beside the pool.
-Make sure you always have a phone in the pool area.
+Equipment might include a life ring with rope, reaching pole or shepherd's crook.
+Always have a phone in the pool area.

 See more In-depth